Sally’s ‘Top Ten Tips’ for involving patients, carers and public in your work

-Starting off as you mean to go on: open and respectful communication from the start create a participative impression and purpose.
+Start as you mean to go on: open and respectful communication from the start creates a participative environment and purpose.
 In meetings insist on full introductions, name badges (avoid the use of professional titles) and opening exercises if people are meeting for the first time.
-Be very clear about what you want the involvement for; feedback and consultation are quite different from ideas and plans generated by partnerships.
-The latter is not necessarily better, but requires different management.
+Be very clear about what you want the involvement for; for example feedback and consultation are quite different from ideas and plans generated by partnerships and may require different management.

 Understand each others’ motivation and interests early on: spend some time finding out why and what people want from the involvement, from all perspectives.
-This will need to be an explicit exercise, consider what ‘gains’ there may be for people involved in terms of increased skills and understanding, are there training opportunities within your organisation that people can benefit from?
-If need be, develop a specification or role description for the involved people.
+This will need to be an explicit exercise, consider what ‘gains’ there are for those involved, but also what is at stake, what could be lost, or go wrong?
+Consider developing a specification or role description for the involved people.

 Get a budget: you cannot involve people and not expect to pay their expenses, carer costs and payment for their time.
 Make provision for these costs, it can be a complex area, especially when people are benefits, but there are websites that give advice www.invo.org.uk

-Ensuring that groups or partnerships are effective: develop an explicit plan (these are sometimes called groundrules, or terms of reference) for how you are going to work together effectively, make sure it is clear and understood by all, it might cover communication issues or values underpinning the work.
+Ensuring that groups or partnerships are effective: develop an explicit plan (these are sometimes called groundrules, or terms of reference) for how you are going to work together effectively, make sure it is clear and understood by all.
+It might cover communication issues or values underpinning the work.
 Be clear about the role that you would like the patients/carers/public to undertake, write this together….it will help manage expectations and provide a clear focus for the activity.
 Consider a ‘neutral’ chairperson for groups/meetings, who is good at working with diverse groups of people.
 Ask about any training/information issues to support involvement, and follow through.
-This could range from a phone call ahead of meetings, summary documents or access to IT facilities.
+This could range from a phone call ahead of meetings, summary documents, access to IT facilities, captioning and hearing loop provision.

 Try to look at what you do with fresh eyes: Ask someone to observe your meetings and interactions, ask them to comment on the way chairing or facilitation styles, appraise information used such as handouts/slides, do they make sense?
 Is there an implicit level of understanding required?
 Ask them to look out for non verbal communication, secondary conversations etc in the group, this may indicate dissatisfaction with proceedings.